Moscow is considering three answers to the oil price cap

 The second variant is a ban on contracts in which the upper price limit is fixed.
 In this case, it is irrelevant which country is the buyer, it said.

 As a third possible countermeasure, a discount limit is being discussed.
-This means that sellers of the Russian oil type Urals could not give more than a percentage discount compared to the world market price for the North Sea oil type Brent, which has yet to be determined.
+This means that sellers of the Russian oil type Urals might not give more than a percentage discount compared to the world market price for the North Sea oil type Brent, which has yet to be determined.
 Traditionally, Urals is traded at a discount to Brent in the markets.

 Experts disagree